temporalio/documentation/docs/application-development-guide.md

 start_to_close_timeout = timedelta(seconds=5)
 ```

-The following code executes an Activity with a `start_to_close_timeout` of 5 seconds.
+The following code example executes an Activity with a `start_to_close_timeout` of 5 seconds.

 ```python
 @workflow.defn